dbbray99/GCD_Course_proj/CodeBook.md

  - 'feature_averages.txt' - final output file

 ### Table 1 - Modified Column Names
-The following are the 66 columns selected as part of the final tidy data requirement.
+The following are the 66 columns selected as part of the final tidy data requirement complete with there modified variable names.

  - time_AccJerk.mean_Z